-It has been a long held dream of ours to be able to provide a safe school for our smallest girls.
+It has been a long-held dream of ours to provide a safe school for our smallest girls.
 Our dream is now a reality thanks to the generosity of our supporters including our dear friend Debbie Allen and major fundraisers Sleepys Gala in Newcastle and the African Affair Gala in Brisbane!

-Originally we planned for 4 rooms but thanks to our fundraisers and the mammoth effort they have put in we have been able to include a special needs classroom, a sensory/play therapy room AND a teacher’s room with storage!!
-7 rooms in total.
+Originally we planned for four rooms but thanks to our fundraisers and the mammoth effort they put in, we have been able to include a special needs classroom, a sensory/play therapy room AND a teacher’s room with storage.
+Seven rooms in total!

-Our school building was completed in June 2020 after delays from month of rain and then Covid19 we have had to start and stop many time.
+Our school building was completed in June 2020 after delays from months of rain and COVID-19 restrictions.
+We've had to start and stop many times.
 The school will open in the coming months with the official opening to be when our directors are able to travel back to Kenya.

-Thank you to everyone who made this possible with a very special mention to everyone who attended the You made this dream come true!
+Thank you to everyone who made this possible.
+You made this dream come true!

 We now have the task of furnishing this amazing school!
 If you would like to make a donation towards this you can do so via our donation form below.
 We just ask you to make a note in the comments it is for furnishing the school!